k8ssandra/k8ssandra/docs/content/en/docs/roadmap.md

 ## Roadmap

 K8ssandra today is deployed as an entire stack.
 This open-source technology currently assumes your deployment uses the entire stack.
-Trading out certain components for others is not supported.
+Trading out certain components for others is not supported at this time.
 As part of the roadmap, one goal is to support a la carte composition of components.

 The following additional ideas are not yet in priority order.